erlangbureau/jamdb_oracle/README.md

 Imagine you have this migration:

-    defmodule YourApp.Migration do
+    defmodule YourApp.Repo.Migrations.Users do
       use Ecto.Migration

-      def up do
+      def change do
         create table(:users, comment: "users table") do
           add :name, :string, comment: "name column"
           add :namae, :string, national: true